DeGray Lake Resort State Park

 DeGray Lake Resort State Park is a 984 acre Arkansas state park in Clark and Hot Spring counties, Arkansas in the United States.
 Situated in the Ouachita Mountains, the park features the 13800 acre DeGray Lake, the park features a championship rated 18 hole golf course and Arkansas's only state park resort.
 The United States Army Corps of Engineers began constructing DeGray Dam on the Caddo River in 1963, and support for a state park began growing shortly after.
 The park was created in 1974, and the resort and golf course were added by 1975.

 Recreation

 DeGray Lake Resort State Park offers many different opportunities for outdoors enthusiasts such as fishing, swimming, water skiing, biking, hiking, horseback riding, and boating.
 Basketball courts and tennis courts are also available.
 For campers, there are 113 class A sites in addition to RV sites.
-The marina offers full range of services as well as boat slips, party barges, flatbottom boats, paddle boats, canoe, paddleboards and kayaks for rent.
-Picnic tables are scattered throughout the park, with the Caddo Bend Day-Use Area and private pavilion also available.